pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 There are a couple of things we need to know next:

-* How do we know which costume the mole is wearing?
+* How do we know which costume the `Mole` sprite is wearing?
 Remember that there is one costume for each hole the mole might pop out of, as well as a costume for when the mole is hiding underground.

 * How do we do different things depending on whether the mole is popped out of the left hole?

-For the first question, we can get Pytch to tell us what costume the mole is wearing.
-In Scratch, we could use this reporter block:
+For the first question, we can get Pytch to tell us what costume the `Mole` sprite is wearing.
+In Scratch, we could use this reporter
+block:

 ``` scratch
 (costume [number v])
 ```

-We can do something similar in Pytch, by using `self.costume_number` inside a Mole script.
+We can do something similar in Pytch, by using `self.costume_number` inside a `Mole` script.

 If the mole is popped out of the left hole, this will be `1`.
 If the mole is popped out of another hole, it will be `2` or `3` (depending